-- 5.1 To monitor the use and development of the Battle Hill Farm Forest Park and the resulting effects. - 5.2 To increase understanding of park values through information gathering in order to improve park management. - 5.3 To increase the understanding of ecosystems of high ecological value within the park through research, monitoring and information gathering.

-- 5.4 To encourage a greater awareness within the community of the range and significance of ecosystems in the park. - 5.5 To acknowledge and incorporate Maori knowledge and values in the management of the park. - 5.6 To encourage use of the park by educational institutions as a resource for outdoor and natural science education provided it is undertaken in a manner that is consistent with the objectives and policies of the management plan. - 5.7 To require permission for research in Battle Hill Farm Forest Park where it: - Requires information or access beyond that provided to the general public; and/or - Is intrusive or disturbs heritage features and would require Historic Places Trust consent. - May cause disturbance of, or require removal of, plants, animals or natural materials. - 5.8 A copy of all research undertaken in Battle Hill must be provided to Greater Wellington. - 5.9 To review this management plan every five years.
-In the interim, Greater Wellington may determine to review part of, or the entire Plan, in response to: - Information from monitoring which indicates the need for a review or change. - The identification of new management issues, problem or activity that is not addressed in the plan but for which policy is required. - Changes in national policy including new or amended laws, regulations or other actions, which may render the plan inoperable or illegal. - Policy changes made by Greater Wellington. - New land purchased or placed under the control of Greater Wellington.
+- 5.1 To monitor the use and development of the Battle Hill Farm Forest Park and the resulting effects. - 5.2 To increase understanding of park values through information gathering in order to improve park management. - 5.3 To increase the understanding of ecosystems of high ecological value within the park through research, monitoring and information gathering. - 5.4 To encourage a greater awareness within the community of the range and significance of ecosystems in the park. - 5.5 To acknowledge and incorporate Maori knowledge and values in the management of the park. - 5.6 To encourage use of the park by educational institutions as a resource for outdoor and natural science education provided it is undertaken in a manner that is consistent with the objectives and policies of the management plan. - 5.7 To require permission for research in Battle Hill Farm Forest Park where it: - Requires information or access beyond that provided to the general public; and/or - Is intrusive or disturbs heritage features and would require Historic Places Trust consent. - May cause disturbance of, or require removal of, plants, animals or natural materials. - A copy of all research undertaken in Battle Hill must be provided to the Regional Council and will be available to the public. - 5.9 To review this management plan every five years.
+In the interim, the Regional Council may determine to review part of, or the entire plan, in response to: - Information from monitoring which indicates the need for a review or change. - The identification of new management issues, problem or activity that is not addressed in the plan but for which policy is required. - Changes in national policy including new or amended laws, regulations or other actions, which may render the plan inoperable or illegal. - Policy changes made by Greater Wellington. - New land purchased or placed under the control of Greater Wellington.

 Good management is reliant on good information, both about the land and its values, as well as the impact of management decisions.
-Greater Wellington will continue to learn about the areas it manages and review its management techniques in response.
-This may lead to changes in the methods Greater Wellington chooses to implement the plan or by reviewing the plan itself.
-Ultimately, regular monitoring and review processes will allow Greater Wellington to determine the success of this plan and its contribution to the region's 'Quality for Life' outcomes.
+The Regional Council will continue to learn about the areas it manages and review its management techniques in response.
+This may lead to changes in the methods the Regional Council chooses to implement the plan or by reviewing the plan itself.
+Ultimately, regular monitoring and review processes will allow the Regional Council to determine the success of this plan and its contribution to the region's "Quality for Life" outcomes.